nrladdha/CDP-AirflowProvider/README.md

-# CDP Airflow Operator
+# CDP Airflow Provider

 This repo provides Airflow provider for managing Cloudera CDP clusters.
-That can be utilised to integrate CDP within your airflow dag for automation.
+It can be utilised to orchestrate CDO cluster actions in your airflow dag.

 ## Features